bluppfisk/deepblu-tools/README.md

 - Notes

 ### Known issues
-- If you're not in the UTC timezone, you may notice that your dive times are off if you're using Subsurface.
-The Deepblu Backup Tool copies UTC times from the Deepblu API.
-I believe that it is up to Subsurface to correctly identify the user's timezone and adjust accordingly.
-I've [reported this](https://github.com/Subsurface-divelog/subsurface/issues/907) and will see what they say.
 - Not all data is currently being backed up.
 I will add more items in the future.

 ## Deepblu Autoliker - autoliker.py